kstenerud/concise-encoding/cbe-specification.md

 | Length       |   *  | Chunk length                         |
 | Continuation |   1  | If 1, another chunk follows this one |

-Implementations may encode array data into as many chunks as they like.
-This is particularly useful when the actual array length is not known from the start, or when an implementation must buffer the data.

 #### Zero Chunk

-A chunk header of `[0]` indicates a chunk length of 0 with continuation 0, effectively terminating any array type.
-It's no coincidence that 0 also acts as a string terminator in C-like languages.
-An encoder may use this to artificially null-terminate strings to create zero-copy documents even when the source buffer is immutable.
+The chunk header 0x00 indicates a chunk of length 0 with continuation 0, effectively terminating any array.
+It's no coincidence that 0x00 also acts as the null terminator for strings in C. An encoder may use this feature to artificially null-terminate strings in order to create immutable-friendly zero-copy documents that support c-style string implementations.

+    [90 20 s u p e r i m p o s i t i o n ...]

+vs

+    [90 21 s u p e r i m p o s i t i o n 00 ...]

+Note that this technique will only work for the general string type (0x90), not for the short string types 0x80 - 0x8f (which have no chunk headers).

-Note: If the source buffer is mutable, you could achieve zero-copy using a scheme whereby the type code of the object following the string is temporarily overwritten with a 0 and then replaced once the string is processed.
+If the source buffer in your decoder is mutable, you could achieve c-style zero-copy without requiring the above technique, using a scheme whereby you pre-cache the type code of the next value, overwrite that type code in the buffer with 0 (effectively "terminating" the string), and then process the next value using the pre-cached type:

+    ...                          // buffer = [84 t e s t 6a 10 a0 ...]
+    case string (length 4):      // 0x84 = string (length 4)
+      cachedType = buffer[5]     // 0x6a (16-bit positive int type)
+      buffer[5] = 0              // buffer = [84 t e s t 00 10 a0 ...]
+      notifyString(buffer+1)     // [t e s t 00 ...] = null-terminated string "test"
+      next(cachedType, buffer+6) // 0x6a, [10 a0 ...] = 16-bit positive int value 40976

-### Chunking Example
+#### Chunking Example

     [1f] (15 bytes of data) [08] (4 bytes of data)